While there are plenty of jobs out there for college students, take it from us, firsthand, there is no job better than working at camp!

 • Cabin counselors who teach one of the following:

-Sailing, Swimming, Canoeing, Paddleboarding (Stand-Up Paddling), Water-skiing, Windsurfing, Fishing, Sea-Kayaking, English Horseback Riding, Tennis, Archery, Drama, Guitar, Ceramics, Arts and Crafts, Ceramics and Pottery, Manual Photography, Fitness, Dance, Outdoor Living Skills, Low Ropes Course and Climbing Wall.
+Sailing, Swimming, Canoeing, Paddleboarding (Stand-Up Paddling), Water-skiing, Windsurfing, Fishing, Sea-Kayaking, English Horseback Riding, Tennis, Archery, Drama, Guitar, Arts and Crafts, Ceramics and Pottery, Manual Photography, Fitness, Dance, Outdoor Living Skills, Low Ropes Course and Climbing Wall.
 (Women only)

 • Wilderness Trip Leaders who lead trips from two to nine days long.
 (Women or Men)

 • Maintenance and Housekeeping Workers.
 (Women or Men)